zhenghua-QI/zhenghua-qi.github.io/_pages/cv.md

 **Research**
 - Research Assistant for Prof. Byoungchan Lee, 2021 - 2022
-- Research Assistant for Prof. Marc Dordal i Carreras, 2024 - present
+- Research Assistant for Prof. Marc Dordal i Carreras, 2024 - 2025

 **Teaching**
 - Teaching Assistant, Department of Economics, 2019 - 2024 <br>Macroeconomics, Money and Banking, The Economics of Entrepreneurship and Innovation, Microeconomic Analysis